$345 Find Cheap Flights from Los Angeles to South Korea

 The average price of all round-trip flights from Los Angeles to South Korea clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to South Korea, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+For your return to Los Angeles, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Los Angeles to South Korea?